riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 Build instructions from the top level edk2-platforms Readme.md apply.

 The following additional build options are also available:
+- `-D ACPI_BASIC_MODE_ENABLE=1`: Limits OS visible memory to 3 GB and forces ACPI (by disabling the Device Tree driver altogether).
+This may be required to boot Operating Systems such as Linux on account of the current PCIe/xHCI limitations.
 - `-D PL011_ENABLE=1`: Selects PL011 for the serial console instead of the miniUART (default).
 This doesn't change the GPIO pinout for the UART but can be useful if you find that the miniUART baud rate changes when the